Akshil742/QrcodeGenerator/README.md

 ***Size***: Changes the "line/block thickness" of the QR-Code.
 Your image resolution will be <number_of_blocks(determined by version and content) * size> pixels.

-***Enable Preview***: Extends the window to the right and shows a live preview of your QR-Code.
-Using high versions whith preview enabled may lead to lag.

-***Enable Logo***: Adds a chosen logo to the center of the QR-Code.
-This option disables .svg export and some other sliders.
-Saving a QR-Code with a logo, will always be 2000x2000px image.

 ***Save***: Generates and saves the QR-Code.

 ***Open folder***: Opens the file explorer in the folder where the QR-Codes are saved.